MelodicDrumstep/Stanford-CS144-Computer-Network/README.md

 	struct sk_buff_head	sk_write_queue;
 ```

-As we can observe, the commonly mentioned socket write queue and receive queue are actually stored within this `struct sock` in the form of `sk_buff_head`, where `sk_buff` elements are linked together via pointer fields to form a chain.
+As we can observe, the commonly mentioned socket write queue and receive queue are actually stored within this `struct sock` in the form of `sk_buff_head`, where `sk_buff` elements are linked together via pointer fields to form a linked list.

 The `sk_backlog` serves as another `sk_buff` linked list that functions as a fallback queue.
 When users fail to promptly retrieve packets from `sock.sk_receive_queue` causing it to reach capacity, this backup queue stores subsequently arriving packets, effectively minimizing packet loss due to queue overflow.